mdsimon2/RPi-CamillaDSP/README.md

 ### Why use CamillaDSP on a RPi?

 This tutorial is geared towards 2 channel audio as it is somewhat difficult to get multichannel audio in to a RPi.
 Typical applications are DIY active speakers / subwoofers such as Directiva R1 (4+ channels), LXmini + sub(s) or LX 521.4 (8+ channels).
 Another good application is passive stereo speakers with 3+ subwoofers.
-Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for integrating a [display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and has the ability to be used as a USB gadget.
+Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for [display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) integration and has the ability to be used as a USB gadget.

 ### How does it work?